Formoterol / mometasone Side Effects

 Applies to formoterol / mometasone: inhalation aerosol powder

-Check with your doctor immediately if any of the following side effects occur while taking formoterol / mometasone:Less common
+You should check with your doctor immediately if any of these side effects occur when taking formoterol / mometasone:Less common

 - muscle aches